Ringaro-Software/thread-link-client/README.md

 ### Public Client

-The public client provides methods to interact with CoChaMi's public endpoints.
+The public client provides methods to interact with Thread Link's public endpoints.
 Here's an example of how to use the public client:

 ```typescript